 The guidelines will also include the recycling of plastic film packaging to enhance recycling efficiency.

-The end goal is to have glass, metal, plastic, cartons, paper, cardboard (these can all go in Mixed Recycling) and food waste collected separately from general waste from businesses in 2025 and both businesses and households from April 1st, 2026.
+The end goal is to have glass, metal, plastic, paper and card (these can all go in Mixed Recycling if your waste management partner has completed an assessment to allow them to do so) and food waste collected separately from general waste from businesses in 2025 and both businesses and households from April 1st, 2026.

 What is the 'Simpler Recycling' timeline?